spblog/spfx-pnp-signalr/README.md

 ### 5. Add Site Script and Site Design

 Under `PS\siteScript sample.ps1` change `url` to point to your Logic app trigger url.
+Add site design to your tenant using SP Online Management Shell.

 ### 6. Are you still here?
 Ok, run it!